PROTECT WHAT YOU’VE BUILT

 When you run a creative business, you wear all the hats.
 You are in charge of sales, marketing, production, bookkeeping, and legal.

-That last one often lives in the background, but when you push it aside, the worry doesn’t go away.
-It just keeps popping up at the least convenient moments.
+That last one often lives in the background, because there is usually something that feels more urgent or easier to knock out first.
+But the legal worries don’t go away; they just keep popping up at the least convenient moments.

 You end up second-guessing decisions, delaying agreements, or feeling tension in client conversations.
 Over time, that uncertainty affects your creative flow and enjoyment of your business.